Garrettsh09/Descending-Dude/README.md

-First Python game created using Pygame
+First Python game created using pygame

 Built as a way to practice and develop skills